 Protocol Lab

 Network Foundations: The physical and logical layers that make networking possible.
-Addressing, framing, and routing at Layers 2-3 — before any transport protocol gets involved.
+Frames, addresses, and routes at Layers 2-3 — plus DNS, the naming layer every other protocol depends on to find its destination.

 Ethernet: The wired foundation of local networks — framing, addressing, and switching at Layer 2.